cch123/OpenSuperVibe/README.md

 Click the waveform icon in the menu bar to:

 - Manually start/stop recording
-- Choose between Cloud Pipeline and local VibeVoice engine
+- Choose between two local VibeVoice engines
 - Select a translation target language (or turn translation off)
 - Quit the app